-The Chester Aerobic Resource manual contains detailed training information for the following tests:
+The Digital Download of the Chester Aerobic Resource manual contains detailed training information for the following tests:

 - Chester Step Test (Version 6)